One-Touch Soccer logo

 Age-Specific Leagues

 For age-specific adult leagues (e.g., Over-30, Over-40), each team may have a maximum of two (2) players on its roster who are no more than five (5) years younger than the designated age for the league.
 For example, a team playing in the Over-30 league is permitted to have one or two players who are in the 25-29 year age range.
-Age eligibility is based on the player’s age at the time of his or her team’s FIRST game of the season.
+Age eligibility is based on the player’s age at the time of his or her team’s THIRD game of the season.

 Teams found to be playing with ineligible players are subject to forfeiture of any and all games in which such players participated.
 No refunds will be issued, and further sanctions (e.g., ban from league) may be considered.